DavidWaumsley/Bistro11ty/events/event4.md

 These all have been updated to 11ty v.3.
 That said, that can carry npm packages that are [deprecated]( https://www.npmjs.com/package/inflight).

 Eventy Excellent, like us, uses CUBE CSS.
 It allows tags, uses Paul Irish's Lite YouTube Embed and has a light and dark switcher.
+It also includes [webC](https://www.11ty.dev/docs/languages/webc/) 11ty's own web components.

 ## 11ty as a static frontend for WordPress.